maxmind/Locale-Country-Multilingual/README.md

 Thanks to all contributors of the Unicode CLDR Project.

-# AUTHORS

-Fayland Lam <fayland at gmail.com>

-Bernhard Graf <graf at cpan.org>

-Gregory Oschwald <oschwald at cpan.org>

-# COPYRIGHT & LICENSE
+# CLDR LICENSE

-Copyright 2007-2014 by the aforementioned authors.

-This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

 Part of the data used for this module is generated from data provided by the CLDR project.
 See the LICENSE.cldr in this distribution for details on the CLDR data's license.

+# AUTHORS

+- Bernhard Graf <graf@cpan.org>
+- Fayland Lam <fayland@gmail.com>
+- Greg Oschwald <oschwald@cpan.org>

+# COPYRIGHT AND LICENSE

+This software is copyright (c) 2014 by Fayland Lam.

+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.